Tom-R-Schneider/Terminology-Graph-Tool/README.md

 - Loads in Information from Excel Sheet
 - Graphs relations between terms into a visual element
+- Columns for Used and Unused Terms
+- Ability to add new Terms and Save newly created relations

 ## Work in Progress

-- Create Column for used terms with graph structure
-- Create Column for unused terms (alphabetically)
 - use 2 options for layers (always centered and centered under relation term)
 - More options for term visualization (Font, Lettersize, etc)